DeceasedWolf/ece198/README.md

   - Power the D1 mini (or similar ESP8266) from USB or a regulated 3.3 V rail and keep the USB/UART console accessible at `SENDER_CONSOLE_BAUD` so you can answer the `ROOM?` prompt (or just set `ROOM_ID_OVERRIDE`).
   - No external Arduino panel is required; the sender calculates brightness locally from the Redis schedule and current time.
 - **Receiver LED output**
-  - `RECEIVER_LED_PIN` (default `D4`) defines which GPIO drives PWM.
+  - `RECEIVER_LED_PIN` selects the PWM GPIO for the room light.
 For anything beyond a small indicator LED, use a MOSFET/transistor and a dedicated LED supply rail (include a flyback diode if inductive).
+  - `RECEIVER_STATUS_LED_PIN` mirrors the applied brightness on an auxiliary indicator (set it to `LED_BUILTIN` to watch the onboard LED, or `-1` to disable).
+Remember the built-in LED on many ESP8266 boards sits on `D4` and is active-low, so if you also drive your room LED from `D4` the onboard LED will appear inverted—move the room LED to another pin (e.g. `D1`) if you want both to match.
-  - Set `RECEIVER_LED_ACTIVE_LOW` in `include/config.h` if your LED (including the onboard D4 LED) turns on when the pin is driven low.
+  - Set `RECEIVER_LED_ACTIVE_LOW` (and `RECEIVER_STATUS_LED_ACTIVE_LOW` when needed) when the corresponding LED turns on as the pin is driven low.
 - **Networking**
   - Both ESP8266 boards operate in STA mode on the same 2.4GHz SSID.
 Keep them on an isolated lab VLAN when possible.